 Supporting Small Businesses:

 Weston's small businesses are the backbone of our local economy but they are under threat with COVID and the toll the pandemic is taking.
 Small businesses need to be supported and uplifted by our city government as they adapt to these challenging circumstances.
 As a commissioner, I plan to follow the lead of other local leaders such as Mayor Christine Hunschofsky in Parkland and Councilwoman Denise Horland in Plantation, who spotlight local businesses through their social media.
 They speak with the owners, take pictures, and post about their interactions to advertise and support the businesses in their communities, which is exactly what I will do.
-I will also speak with business owners to find out from them how the city can help our small businesses grow and thrive.
+I will also speak with business owners to find out from them how the city can help our small businesses grow and thrive, and I will work to help our small businesses access any CARES Act funding they are eligible for.

 When I see an issue, I take action.
 I'm currently working to address food insecurity by founding the Weston Community Garden Society, which will incorporate as a 501(c)(3) in the near future with the goal of donating fresh produce to local food banks.
 This community garden will also provide Weston residents with access to a healthful and fulfilling form of exercise, educational opportunities for elementary and middle school students, and a place where high school students can earn service hours.
 Community gardens provide a multitude of benefits beyond the produce that grows in them, and I am working with a dedicated group of volunteers and the City to bring these benefits to our beautiful Weston.